MafiAtUN/osaa-unga-analysis/README.md

    - The app will automatically process all UNGA speeches
    - Estimated time: 10-30 minutes
    - Progress is shown in the application interface

+### **Raw Speech Files**

+The application includes access to the complete UNGA corpus (1946-2024) with 11,109 individual speech files:

+- **Total size**: 215MB of raw text files
+- **Coverage**: 78 years of UN General Assembly speeches
+- **Format**: Individual .txt files organized by session and country
+- **Languages**: Multiple languages with automatic translation support
+- **Access**: Files are processed into the vector database for analysis

+**Note**: Raw speech files are not included in the GitHub repository due to size limits.
+The application will automatically download and process them when creating the full database.

 ### **Database Features**
 - **Vector Search**: Semantic search through speeches using AI embeddings